vivien/i3blocks-contrib/key_layout/README.md

-#key layout
+# key_layout

+Display the current keyboard layout using setxkbmap.

 ![](key_layout.png)

-Displays the current keyboard layout using setxkbmap.
+# Installation

+Use the following in your i3blocks config:

 ```ini
 [key_layout]